Satyam/book-react-redux/manuscript/chapter18.md

 The `projectsReducer` and `tasksReducer` reducers do not care about the REQUEST or FAILURE actions, only the SUCCESS one.
 Actions, like DOM events, are notifications of things happening, whether any part of the application is interested in doing something about them or not is another matter.

-If we run the application at this point, nothing would happen.
-It might seem that after all this amount of code, something should happen but it doesn't.
+It might seem that after all this amount of code, something should happen if we ran the application, but it doesn't yet.

 ## Dispatching initial loading actions

 We have seen how to create asynchronous actions and how to handle them, but we have not dispatched any yet.
 Where should we do that?

-Stateful React components have [several methods](https://facebook.github.io/react/docs/component-specs.html#lifecycle-methods) that are called during the lifecycle of a component (stateless components are a simple function used for rendering, nothing more).
+Stateful React components have [several methods](https://facebook.github.io/react/docs/component-specs.html#lifecycle-methods) that we can declare and are called during the lifecycle of a component.
 Two of them are of particular interest to us.

 The [`componentDidMount`](https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount) method is called when the component is loaded for the first time.
-As the documentation says, this is a perfect place to send AJAX requests or, in our case, dispatch an action to initiate such a request.
+As the React documentation says, this is a perfect place to send AJAX requests.
+In our case, using Redux, it is the place to dispatch an action to initiate such a request.

-The [`componentWillReceiveProps`](https://facebook.github.io/react/docs/component-specs.html#updating-componentwillreceiveprops) will be called on any further update of the component presumably because the properties might have changed.
-The properties might not have actually changed, doing a thorough check on all the values, specially on deeply nested objects, is too expensive so React calls this method more often than what is actually required and lets us decide, possibly using the [`shouldComponentUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) method.
-Usually this method is not written until after we do some performance analysis and detect too much [time wasted](https://facebook.github.io/react/docs/perf.html#perf.printwastedmeasurements) in some specific components.
+The [`componentWillReceiveProps`](https://facebook.github.io/react/docs/component-specs.html#updating-componentwillreceiveprops) will be called on any further updates of the component presumably because the properties might have changed.
+The properties might not have actually changed.
+Doing a thorough check on all the values, specially on deeply nested objects, is too expensive so React calls this method more often than what is actually required and lets us decide, possibly using the [`shouldComponentUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) method.
+This later method is not written until after we do some performance analysis and detect too much [time wasted](https://facebook.github.io/react/docs/perf.html#perf.printwastedmeasurements) in some specific components.

 We could rewrite some of our components and turn them from stateless to stateful to make use of these lifecycle methods, but that would be a pity.
 Stateless components are smaller, thus cheaper and, since they have less functionality, are faster to process.
 The are a new addition to React but are expected to benefit from huge performance improvements in the future since they are so lightweight.
 It would be a bad idea to weight them down with extra code.

-However, each of the stateless components that needs data from the store are wrapped with a stateful component which is the one that actually deals with the store through the `mapStateToProps` and `mapDispatchToProps` methods.
+However, each of the stateless components that needs data from the store are wrapped via `connect` with a stateful component which is the one that actually deals with the store through the `mapStateToProps` and `mapDispatchToProps` methods.
 Wouldn't it make sense to have the data containers be the ones responsible to dispatch the data loading actions?

 The [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) method of `react-redux` actually returns a stateful component.
-Though we often call it a *wrapper* it is, indeed, a fully featured React component a HoC or High-order Component.
-And, React components are still regular JavaScript classes which we can extend and have their methods redefined.
+Though we often call it a *wrapper* it is, indeed, a fully featured React component, a HoC or High-order Component.
+Since React components are still regular JavaScript classes, we can extend them and have their methods redefined.
 That is what we've done in `utils/initialDispatcher.js`:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/utils/initialDispatcher.js)

-The `initialDispatcher` function returns a curried function.
+The single function we export from `initialDispatcher.js` returns a curried function.
 It is written in the same style as `connect` so that, whenever ES7 decorators become standard, it can be used as a decorator.
 It is curried with an `initialDispatch` function and returns a function that can be applied to the component wrapped with `connect`.

-It the returns a new class which `extend`s the class `Connect` which it receives as an argument and redefines its `componentDidMount` and `componentWillReceiveProps` methods.
-In each of them, it first calls the original `super` version (if there is any) and then calls a `initialDispatch` method which it also has received as an argument.
-It provides that function with a reference to the `dispatch` method (the same that `mapDispatchToProps` usually receives), the future properties, the current properties (none on componentDidMount since it is the first time) and the state of the store.
+It returns a new class which `extend`s the class `Connect` which it receives as an argument and redefines its `componentDidMount` and `componentWillReceiveProps` methods.
+In each of them, it first calls the original `super` version (if there is any) and then calls the `initialDispatch` method which it also has received as an argument.

+It provides that function with a reference to the `dispatch` method (the same that `mapDispatchToProps` usually receives), the future properties, the current properties (none on componentDidMount since it is the first time and there are no current values yet) and the state of the store.
 It is used thus:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-02/client/components/projects/projectList.js#L25-L33)